fieldtrip/website/tutorial/beamformer.md

 Otherwise, segmentation involves the following steps:

-First the segmentation (**[ft_volumesegment](/reference/ft_volumesegment)** makes use of SPM, and in its default behavior returns a probabilistic segmentation of the grey, white and csd compartments.
+First the segmentation (**[ft_volumesegment](/reference/ft_volumesegment)** makes use of SPM, and in its default behavior returns a probabilistic segmentation of the gray, white and csf compartments.
 The necessary SPM-files are located in fieldtripXXX/external/spm8)

     mri = ft_read_mri('Subject01.mri');